Business leader denounces French plan for ArcelorMittal site

 LEGAL QUESTION

-A survey by pollster OpinionWay released on Thursday showed that a clear majority of French voters supported the government's proposal: 59 percent of those questioned favoured a temporary nationalisation of Florange.
+A survey by pollster OpinionWay released on Thursday showed that a clear majority of French voters supported the government's proposal: 59 percent of those questioned favored a temporary nationalization of Florange.

 Even right wingers have rallied to the government's side, with a former adviser to ex-president Nicolas Sarkozy endorsing Montebourg's plans for the site.

-Officials say that temporarily nationalising the site would be legal and that ArcelorMittal would be compensated for any forced sale.
+Officials say that temporarily nationalizing the site would be legal and that ArcelorMittal would be compensated for any forced sale.
 The state would become part-owner only until a permanent owner was found.

 They argue that a temporary takeover site would be similar to the U.S. government's bailout of car makers including General Motors (GM.N) during the economic crisis, which has been touted as a success.